MexicanAce/eth-puzzles/puzzles/puzzle-02/README.md

 <details>
   <summary>Hint #2</summary>

   Always write unit tests to validate your logic.
-Here's a few Hardhat tests:
+Here's a few Hardhat tests to get you started:

   ```typescript
 import { expect } from 'chai';